klysman08/klysman08/README.md

 ## Hi 👋,　私はクリスマンです。
-I'm a Data Scientist and ML engineer, passionate about technologies and natural science. 👨‍💻
+I'm a Data Scientist and AI engineer, passionate about technologies and natural science. 👨‍💻

 My expertise covers the full lifecycle of AI solutions, from concept to production, including data engineering, System Design, and DevOps.
 This involves designing scalable microservices architectures, implementing data and CI/CD pipelines, and orchestrating containers with Kubernetes across both cloud and on-premise environments.
 My master's thesis involved developing a complete lakehouse platform to support AI and business intelligence applications for maritime port operations.
 I have years of experience in software.
 I know which decisions matter and which don't.